 At Mortgage Lane we are used to complex cases where the property might be non-standard construction.
 We have successfully obtained Expat mortgages on the following residential buy to let property types:

-Clients looking for mortgages on large HMO properties usually will require a lender using a local commercial valuer to commission an investment valuation report.
+Expats looking for mortgages on large HMO properties usually will require a lender using a local commercial to commission an investment valuation report.
 This will provide the most accurate and appropriate valuation for this asset type.
-For experienced applicants there are many options for lending on these property types for a range of loan to values between 60-80%.
+For experienced applicants there are many options for lending on these property types for a range of loan to values between 60-75% Loan to Value (LTV).

-Any HMO with 7 or more rooms will require planning or a certificate of lawful use in order to be a compliant dwelling.
+HMO mortgage lenders will want to see planning has been granted on a House of Multiple Occupancy (HMO) with 7 or more rooms will require planning or a certificate of lawful use in order to be a compliant dwelling.
 Lenders will want to see this, so for purchases it is best to get this in advance.
 As well as planning you will require HMO licensing requirement.
 This licence is essential when securing a mortgage for an HMO property.

-For Expats it is key to have some form of property experience before seeking an Expat mortgage for a social housing property let to a Housing Association provider, otherwise you may be looking at less competitive interest rates.
+For UK Expats looking for the best mortgage rates, it is key to have some form of property experience before seeking an Expat mortgage for a social housing property let to a Housing Association (HA) provider, otherwise you may be looking at higher interest rates.

 Our expertise encompasses properties leased to a broad spectrum of social housing providers, many of whom handle complex care arrangements.
 We are adept at assisting clients in obtaining mortgages for properties that serve a vital role in both short-term and long-term social housing.